OliverBalfour/Calculator/README.md

 - Common functions (sin/cos/tan, max/min, log/exp, gcd, etc)
 - Scientific notation (eg 5.2e-3), pi and e constants, define own variables (`k = sqrt 2`)

-## Drawbacks

-- Order of operations is sometimes counterintuitive - `ln e^2 == (ln e)^2` and `-1^2 == 1`.
-It is intended to resemble Haskell, with improved unary minus behaviour.
-The priority is unary minus, brackets, function calls, then exponentiation, multiplication/division, addition/subtraction.
-- There are bound to be bugs.
-- Not all functions support automatic differentiation (every function except `!`, `nCr`, `nPr`, `gcd`)
-- Inconsistent handling of division by zero and other errors (eg factorial of non-integer).
-This could be solved by adding a `NumERR String` value constructor that propagates through calculations into the REPL output.
-- Derivatives of functions of user defined functions are broken.
-This is particularly difficult to implement as you could have `g x = f (ln x) 0 (x^2)` for `f` in `R^3->R`, for instance.
-The easiest way to fix this is to simply replace `f` with its definition and differentiate `g` as normal.
-- Integration is unsupported.
-- Algebra solving is unsupported.

 ## Examples

 The calculator supports standard infix math notation used in programming, as well as LaTeX style markup in parallel.
 This works by defining a function `\frac` and allowing `{}` brackets to be used to denote a new expression for function application, so `frac 1 2` and `\frac{1}{2}` are parsed the same way.
 Many other LaTeX functions are supported.